aeternity/aepp-sdk-js/docs/guides/low-vs-high-usage.md

 *Alexander Kahl.*

 The purist uses the functions generated out of the Swagger file.
-After instantiating the `aeSdk` with the Universal Stamp it exposes a mapping of all `operationId`s as functions, converted to camelCase (from PascalCase).
+After creating the SDK instance `aeSdk` with the Universal Stamp it exposes a mapping of all `operationId`s as functions, converted to camelCase (from PascalCase).
 So e.g. in order to get a transaction based on its hash you would invoke `aeSdk.api.getTransactionByHash('th_...')`.

 In this way the SDK is simply a mapping of the raw API calls into